charmalt/final-project-main/README.md

 ***

 ## <a name="summary">Summary</a>
 A project to mimic the basic functionality of how an email service works.
-This includes (nearly) all the basic elements you'd require for your own email service; a web client, API for the web client, Simple Mail Transfer Protocol (SMTP) server, Post Office Protocol (POP) server and database (that we're hosting on Amazon Web Services).
+This includes (nearly) all the basic elements you'd require for your own email service; a [web client](https://github.com/charmalt/final-project-client), API for the web client, [Simple Mail Transfer Protocol (SMTP) server](https://github.com/charmalt/final-project-smtp), [Post Office Protocol (POP) server](https://github.com/charmalt/final-project-pop) and database (that we're hosting on Amazon Web Services).

 ## <a name="project">The project</a>
 This was build over 10 days (Monday to the following Wednesday) by a team of five.
 The team followed standard XP values in an agile framework.

 ### <a name="team-process">Team process</a>
-We broke user stories down into individual tasks/issues/tickets which each add acceptance criteria.
+We broke user stories down into individual tasks/issues/tickets each of which we then added acceptance criteria to.

 We kept to a daily cycle of agile ceremonies of morning standup, post-lunch checkin, afternoon checkout.
 We were advised to work to two days sprints, so the morning of day one had a planning session and the afternoon of day two had a retro.
 Pairs were also rotated daily.